intershop/iom-project-archetype/src/main/resources/archetype-resources/README.md

 [*devenv-4-iom*](https://github.com/intershop/devenv-4-iom) is a software project, maintained by Intershop, that helps IOM developers to run
 IOM locally and to execute and test project-code and -configurations within this IOM installation.

 *devenv-4-iom* is already integrated into the current project.
-But this does not mean, that *devenv-4-iom* is already able to run on your machine.
-Please read the [installation instructions](https://github.com/intershop/devenv-4-iom/blob/main/doc/00_installation.md) and make sure, that all preconditions for *devenv-4-iom* are fulfilled to run on your machine.
+But this does not mean that *devenv-4-iom* is already able to run on your machine.
+Please read the [installation instructions](https://github.com/intershop/devenv-4-iom/blob/main/doc/00_installation.md) and make sure that all preconditions for *devenv-4-iom* are fulfilled to run on your machine.

 *devenv-4-iom* is updated on a regular basis.
 You need to check for these updates.
-Please follow the instructions given in [documentation of *IOM Project Archetype*](https://github.com/intershop/iom-project-archetype#integrate-devenv-4-iom) on update of *devenv-4-iom*.
+Please follow the instructions given in [documentation of *IOM Project Archetype*](https://github.com/intershop/iom-project-archetype#integrate-devenv-4-iom) for updating *devenv-4-iom*.

-It is highly recommended to get through the [First Steps](https://github.com/intershop/devenv-4-iom/blob/main/doc/01_first_steps.md) chapter of
+It is highly recommended to read the [First Steps](https://github.com/intershop/devenv-4-iom/blob/main/doc/01_first_steps.md) chapter of
 *devenv-4-iom's* documentation.
-This chapter should give you a first overview on usage of *devenv-4-iom*.
-Please read to full documentation, to get information about:
+This chapter should give you a first overview of the usage of *devenv-4-iom*.
+Please read the full documentation, to get information about it:

 - [Configuration](https://github.com/intershop/devenv-4-iom/blob/main/doc/02_configuration.md),
 - [Integration into DevOps environment](https://github.com/intershop/devenv-4-iom/blob/main/doc/03_devops_integration.md),